 Logo sizing basics

 Although every logo is unique, the sizes in which you save and share them are not.
 Great logos can be resized, and quickly produced across hundreds of different contexts.
-Having different logo variations is essential for your business, as it allows you to comfortably fit your logo into every application that you need it.
+Having different logo variations is essential for your business.
+It allows you to comfortably fit your logo into every application that you need it.

 Whether you want your logo on a business card, or on an ad in Times Square, it needs to be scalable.
-This means that if you did end up putting your logo on a giant billboard, it would still look clean and detailed (not pixelated).
+Scalability ensures that if you did put your logo on a giant billboard, it would still look clean and detailed (not pixelated).

 Here are a few logo sizing basics: